 What grapes have high tannins?

 Some grapes are naturally higher in tannins than others.
-In general, and because tannins are predominantly in the skins and seeds of each grape, varieties with thicker skin will have the potential to produce wines with higher tannins.
+Given that tannins are predominantly in the skins and seeds of the grapes, varieties with thicker skin will generally have the potential to produce wines with higher tannins.
 Varieties notably high in tannins include Cabernet Sauvignon, Nebbiolo, Sangiovese, Malbec, Mourvèdre/Monastrell, Syrah/Shiraz, Tannat and Tempranillo.
-Thinner skinned grapes – such as Pinot Noir, Gamay, Grenache – are therefore less tannic.
+Thinner skinned grapes – such as Pinot Noir, Gamay, Grenache – therefore produce less tannic wines.

 In terms of winemaking, decisions such as fermentation temperature, length of maceration (how long the juice stays in contact with the grapes’ skins), number and vigour of punch-downs or even the type of yeasts used will have an impact on the amount of tannins that are extracted from the grapes and leached into the wine.

-Once polymerised the tannins will no longer impart any bitterness or astringency effect.
-But as key structural components, the presence of tannins will give wine more longevity – that ‘grip’ caused by tannic astringency will make wines feel ‘fresher’ as the primary fruit aromas get lost.
+Nevertheless, as key structural components, the presence of tannins generally gives wine more longevity – the ‘grip’ caused by tannic astringency will make wines feel ‘fresher’ as the primary fruit aromas fade.
+The binding properties of tannins also help retain flavour and colour compounds longer.

 What foods are high in tannins?

-Tannins are mostly associated with wine – both red and skin-macerated whites (the so-called orange wines).
-But you will also find them easily in tea, coffee and dark chocolate.
-While present in many fruits (namely grapes!), nuts, spices, and legumes, they will be in much lower concentrations and therefore not as perceptible.
+Tannins are mostly associated with red, dark rosé and skin-macerated white wines.
+But they are also easily found – and felt – in tea, coffee and dark chocolate.
+While present in many fruits, nuts, spices, and legumes, they occur in much lower concentrations and are therefore not as perceptible.

-But taste an over-steeped black tea and you’ll have no trouble identifying the characteristic astringency of tannins.
+Taste an over-steeped black tea or an unripe peach, however, and you’ll have no trouble perceiving the characteristic astringency of tannins.

 Do ‘wine legs’ mean a better wine? – Ask Decanter